-But before you even start approaching websites, you need to know how to identify those that are not only good-looking, but that is going to be worth your while.
+But before you even start approaching websites, you need to know how to identify those that are not only good-looking but will be worth your while.

 What do you need to do to identify them?

-In this straight forward guide, I’m going to show you nine easy metrics to check on a website before pitching them for a guest post.
+In this straightforward guide, I will show you nine easy metrics to check on a website before pitching them for a guest post.

-Before anything else check our list of 500 websites for guest posting.
-You can use the information we teach here on selecting the websites that are perfect for you.
+Before anything else, check our list of 500 websites for guest posting.
+You can use the information we teach here to select the websites perfect for you.

-- 2) Check their Citation Flow against their Trust Flow
+- 2 2.
+Check the Citation Flow (CF) against their Trust Flow (TF)

-Domain authority is based on 40 different metrics that measure things like the number of links to your site and the number of other sites that link to yours.
+Domain authority is based on 40 metrics that measure the number of links to your site and the number of other sites that link to yours.

-2) Check their Citation Flow against their Trust Flow
+2. Check the Citation Flow (CF) against their Trust Flow (TF)

 Trust Flow and Citation Flow are metrics from Majestic that measure the trustworthiness of traffic that flows through a URL and how influential each link might be based on how many sites link to it.

-However, these two metrics should be read in conjunction with each other.
-A site with a high Trust Flow measurement and a low Citation Flow is not going to be worth the effort.
+However, you should read these two metrics in conjunction with each other.
+A site with a high Trust Flow measurement and a low Citation Flow will not be worth the effort.

 A good ratio of TF to CF is 0.50.
-Google ranks at 1 – that is, it’s Trust Flow metric is 99, and its Citation Flow metric is 99.
-Focus on sites with a high TF and a good ratio between TF and CF, and you can’t go wrong.
+Google ranks at 1 – its Trust Flow metric is 99, and its Citation Flow metric is 99.
+Focus on sites with a high TF and a good ratio between TF and CF; you can’t go wrong.

 If you don’t have a paid subscription to Majestic, then you can use SiteProfiler.
 It shows Citation Flow and Trust Flow.

-Alexa provides a Global Ranking metric which, according to their tooltip, is calculated using a combination of average daily visitors to this site and pageviews on the site over the past three months.
+SimilarWeb provides a Global Ranking metric which, according to their tooltip, is calculated using a combination of average daily visitors and pageviews on the site over the past three months.

 You can install the browser plugin SEOquake to show you the data about the website you are browsing in real-time.

-If your target audience is people from North America, it will not make sense to publish a guest post on a site whose traffic comes from Australia.
+If your target audience is people from North America, publishing a guest post on a site whose traffic comes from Australia will not make sense.

-The link may still prove to be valuable, in terms of gaining followers in the alternative country, but if you are seeking the best return for your time and effort investment, you would be wise to target blogs where you will gain the best exposure.
+The link may still be valuable in gaining followers in the alternative country, but if you seek the best return for your time and effort investment, you would be wise to target blogs where you will gain the best exposure.

-Another tool that you can use to track keywords ranking is SerpWatcher.
+Another tool that you can use to track keyword ranking is SerpWatcher.